This post may contain affiliate links. For more information, read my disclosure policy.

 Rum balls stacked in a white dish

 The best part about homemade rum balls is that they keep well for up to two weeks in the refrigerator.
-I love to make a big batch at the start of the holidays and stash them to have on hand when I need a last-minute gift for guests or my cookie platter.
+I love to make a big batch at the start of the holidays and stash them to have on hand when I need a last-minute gift for adult guests or my cookie platter.

 Do rum balls have alcohol in them?